chamberlainlondon/chamberlainlondon.github.io/_posts/2024-03-01-build-student-website.md

 ## Moving Forward & Resources

 Check out my next post that delves into how to customize your site to your liking: link

+If you'd like to alter your site in a way I haven't covered, check out the issues page of the Academic Pages repository, linked [here](https://github.com/academicpages/academicpages.github.io/issues?q=is%3Aissue).
+Other users like yourself have

 ### Resources